-In this example, StockMarketServer1 and StockMarketServer2 extend StockMarketServer and implement the creation of the required stock market feeds.
-To do this, they create new StockMarketFeed implementation objects by calling their StockMarketServer superclass and inheriting the Naming Servicerelated functions originally defined there.
+StockMarketServer1 and StockMarketServer2 extend StockMarketServer and implement the creation of the required stock market feeds.
+To do this, it creates a new StockMarketFeed implementation object that provides the same service to clients as the object in stockmarketserver1.
+It then adds this object to the existing object group, which is associated with the group identifier StockMarketServices and the name

+LoadBalancingDemo-stockmarketgroupserver in the Naming Service they create new StockMarketFeed implementation objects by calling their StockMarketServer superclass and inheriting the Naming Service-related functions originally defined there.